 Our comprehensive Quality Assurance and Control program ensures that all of our products are rigorously tested by an independent, third-party laboratory for cannabinoid potency and a variety of microbial & chemical contaminants including mold, bacteria, and heavy metals.

-Canna Farms is 100% Canadian and family-owned and operated, and we source all of our supplies and raw materials from local businesses.
+Canna Farms is 100% Canadian and family operated, and we source all of our supplies and raw materials from local businesses.
 Unlike many of our competitors, Canna Farms embraces the rich cannabis culture and cultivation history that Canada and British Columbia are known for.
-We use traditional strain names, so that our patients are able to easily transition to the ACMPR program, and know exactly what they are ordering.
+We use traditional strain names, so that our patients are able to easily transition to the Cannabis Regulations program, and know exactly what they are ordering.

 We are passionate, client-focused, and pride ourselves in delivering unparalleled customer service.
 We are constantly improving our cultivation methods, and always looking for feedback from our patients.

 We offer discrete, express shipping across Canada, using both Canada Post and Purolator.
-We also offer additional incentives to Canna Farms clients, which we are happy to tell you about!
 Please contact one of our Client Service Experts at 1-855-882-0988 to learn more.

 Fax: 1 855 244 9158